 In December 2019, a novel form of pneumonia first noticed in Wuhan, Hubei province (COVID-19, caused by a novel coronavirus) was reported to the World Health Organization, with cases soon confirmed in multiple provinces in China.
-On March 11, 2020, the World Health Organization characterized COVID-19 as a pandemic.
-Several measures have been undertaken by the Chinese government and other governments where the novel coronavirus has proven to have affected population, such as the European Union, the United Kingdom, the United States of America, South Korea and Japan among others, to control the coronavirus, including mandatory quarantines, travel restrictions to and from the above listed countries by air carriers and foreign governments.
+On March 11,

+2020, the World Health Organization characterized COVID-19 as a pandemic.
+Governments have undertaken several measures across the world to control the coronavirus, including mandatory quarantines and travel restrictions.